arpitmohankar/Logi.Ai/README.md

-# Logi.AI 📦🚚
+# 🎯 Logi.AI

-Cut-off delivery times by 25% with our AI powered intelligent route optimization.
-Harness real-time traffic, weather, and multi-stop planning to save fuel, reduce costs and deliver smarter to ensure your B2B logistics are more efficient.
+Logi.AI is our intelligent route optimization application that leverages machine learning algorithms with real-time traffic and weather to save fuel, reduce costs and deliver smarter by 25% to ensure your B2B logistics are more efficient.

 ![thumbnail](https://github.com/user-attachments/assets/4b006b9a-62b7-48dd-bf0d-05423e563d77)